 CI requires a version control system with atomic commit support, meaning that all of the developer’s changes can be seen in terms of a single commit operation, making all the changes included in every subsequent build.
 To this end, the build needs to complete quickly, so that all the problems with integration are quickly identified.

 Continuous integration is not all easy since the initial setup requires time.
-A well-developed testing suite is also needed to achieve its automated testing advantages.
-Finally, hardware costs for build machines can also be significant.
-But once these investments are made, the advantages of CI become evident over time.
+You may need a well-developed testing suite to achieve its automated testing advantages.
+Finally, hardware costs for build machines are significant.
+But once you make these investments, the advantages of CI become evident over time.
 This makes implementation well worth the initial hassle.

 Some of these advantages of CI include continuous detection and fixing of integration problems, avoiding last-minute chaos of release dates; early warnings of broken or incompatible code and other conflicting changes; immediate unit testing for all changes; availability at all times of an up-to-date build for demo, testing and release purposes; and immediate feedback available to developers on the functionality, quality, and overall impact of their code.

 Many teams using CI report that the advantages easily outweigh the disadvantages in practice and that the ability to detect and fix integration bugs early, saves both time and money throughout project development.

 Continuous integration in a nutshell:

 - continuous detection and fixing of integration problems, avoiding the last-minute chaos of release dates